-Any student who will complete a master's, doctoral, or professional degree program in natural resource management or environmental-related studies at an accredited U.S. university between January 1, 2014, and July 31, 2015, is eligible.
+Any student who will complete a master’s or other advanced degree in natural resource management or environmental-related studies at an accredited U.S. university between January 1, 2017, and July 31, 2018, is eligible.
 Students from a broad range of environmental programs are encouraged to apply.
 Students from non-U.S. institutions are not eligible.

 All applications must include:

 - Resume or curriculum vitae (not to exceed two pages using 12 point font).

 - Statement of the applicant's goals with emphasis on what the applicant expects from and can contribute to the fellowship experience (500 words or less).

 - Two letters of recommendation, including one from the applicant's principal professor.
 If no principal professor exists, the faculty member who is most familiar with the applicant's academic work may be substituted.

 - Unofficial copies of all undergraduate and graduate student transcripts.

 Finalists are selected based on the following criteria: